The Phrase “Garbage in, Garbage Out” Is the Best Way to Explain How the Apps Get it Wrong.

 Why are weather apps often wrong?

-Weather apps rely on automated models updated every 6-12 hours and lack human interpretation.
-They cannot account for sudden weather changes, microclimates, or local patterns that professional meteorologists recognize.
+Weather apps rely on automated computer models that update only every 6-12 hours.
+They lack human interpretation and cannot account for sudden weather changes, microclimates, or local patterns that professional meteorologists recognize through training and experience.
+Automated systems treat all locations generically, missing the nuances that affect forecast accuracy.

 How do meteorologists provide more accurate forecasts than apps?